 Virtual Reality Gaming

-Microgaming are now even pioneering developments in virtual reality gaming.
+The company is now even pioneering developments in virtual reality gaming.
 The launch of their VR roulette for Oculus Rift was unveiled at the CE Totally Gaming Exhibition earlier in 2016, providing an all-encompassing experience for players, including the tracking of their hand movements through the Leap Motion 3D control.
-Could this be the future for online casinos?
+Could this be the future for online gambling?
 Very possibly.
 While it’s still at a conceptual stage, you would be brave to bet against Microgaming establishing a strong foothold if this space grows to widespread popularity.

 Microgaming is a multi-award winner, something the company clearly takes pride in highlighting.
 Here are just a few highlights from the Microgaming trophy room.